Shea Butter - A Blessing For the Skin!

 After roasting the seeds are crushed and mixed with water.
 The resulting mass is kneaded by hand and then pressed manually.

 The oils rise to the top of the water and are squeezed out to remove water.
 They are then slowly boiled to allow extra water to evaporate.
 Then the still hot butter is filtered using cotton cloths.
 Once the butter hardens again, it is mostly finished.
-From there the natural dyes are removed, turning it into an odorless, white butter.
+From there the natural dyes are removed, turning it into an odourless, white butter.

 Effects of Shea Butter

-In the Shea Belt the positive characteristics of the fruit have been known for millennia.
+In the Shea Belt, the positive characteristics of the fruit have been known for millennia.
 The therapeutic properties of Shea butter include:

 - relaxing stressed, irritated, reddened skin